tonytw1/osm-jigsaw/README.md

 ### Deriving a location name from the area hierarchy

-Given a point location it is a cheap operation (vaguly like descending a b-tree) to step down the hirarcy of nested areas in the graph, extracting all of the possible paths down to the smallest area enclosing the point of interest.
+Given a point. it is a fairly fast operation (vaguely like descending a b-tree) to step down the hierarchy of nested areas, extracting all of the possible paths down to the smallest area enclosing the point of interest.

-The geocoding step then becomes inferrering a human readable name from this collection of paths.
+We can infer a human readable name from this collection of paths.

+The feels like a problem which could be suited to a supervised machine learning approach, but we can get close with a rules based approach.

 - As each area in the graph was derived from an OSM entity (a relation of a closed way), we can inspect the OSM tags for each area.
-This should give a name for each step in the path down to the point.
+This should give a label for each step on the path.

-- There will be classes of entity in the path which are not relivant, such as time zones, electoral boundaries and historal data; these can be ignored at runtime.
+- There will be classes of entity in the path which are not relevant such as time zones, electoral boundaries and historical data; these can be ignored.

-- Useful components of the name may come from more than one of the paths down to the point.
+- Useful components of the name may come from more than one of the paths.

 - We can ignore overlapping entities with the same name as these probably aren't adding value. ie. New Zealand, Wellington, Wellington